Skip to main content

 What it does: Turns your habits and to-dos into an RPG.
 You create a character, gain experience and equipment for completing tasks, and lose health when you miss them.
 Party up with friends to fight monsters together.
 If you skip your daily, the whole party takes damage.

 Why it works: The social damage mechanic creates genuine peer accountability.
-Missing your habit doesn't just hurt you.
+Missing your habit does not just hurt you.
 It hurts the people who chose to play with you.
 For people who respond to social obligation, this is powerful.

-The limitation: The gamification layer can feel juvenile.
-Stakes are virtual, not financial.
-People who aren't naturally drawn to RPG aesthetics often bounce.
+The limitation: The consequences are virtual, not financial.
+Losing pixel health costs nothing real.
+People who are not naturally drawn to RPG aesthetics often bounce.

-Best for: Younger users, people with existing gaming habits, and anyone building habits alongside friends who'll join the platform.
+Best for: Younger users, people with existing gaming habits, and anyone building habits alongside friends who will join the platform.

 Pricing: Free.
 Premium at $5/month or $48/year.